weeklyjs/weeklyjs.github.io/docs/_posts/2022-05-06-writing-cli-tools-with-typescript.md

 };
 ```

-Having done that, we can run a quick test on our command using the `dev` script defined in `package.json`.
+Having done that, we can do a quick test run using the `dev` script defined in `package.json`.
 The `dev` script simply executes our TypeScript code with [ts-node](https://github.com/TypeStrong/ts-node).

 ```bash
 $ npm run dev -- yell 'hey!'